Please fill out the following form to submit a Request for Quote to any of the following companies listed on Masking Tape .

 Understanding Masking Tape

-Paper backing material is made from hemp, pulp, and synthetic fibers and are in demand due to their smoothness.
-Complex and complicated types of paper backings are used in the paper industry for splicing sheets and tabbing large rolls of paper.
+Paper backings made from hemp, pulp, and synthetic fibers are favored for their smoothness, utilized in the paper industry for splicing and tabbing paper rolls.

 Masking Tape Adhesives